Aurh1l/42-boot2root/writeup2.md

 ...
 ```

 We have successfully pwned the machine !
-Now let's login as **root**.
+Now let's log in as **root**.
 ```
 www-data@BornToSecHackMe:/tmp$ su - root
 Password: 42